josefpolasek/profile/README.md

 First version of my profile page.
 This is a second homework for the subject Open Source Software Practice at SKKU.
-You can view the page here: https://josefpolasek.github.io/profile/ My page was highly inspired by the teacher's page: https://www.jaeminjo.com/
+You can view the page here: https://josefpolasek.github.io/profile/ My page was inspired by the teacher's page: https://www.jaeminjo.com/

 ## Requirements:
 ### Basic